Norway rat (Rattus norvegicus)

 What are they doing?

-- Disease risks: The diseases that rats are more likely to transmit to people or livestock include murine typhus, leptospirosis, trichinosis, salmonellosis (food poisoning), and rat bite fever.
-Bubonic plague is more closely associated with roof rats (Rattus rattus), which are not currently residents of New York, than it is with Norway rats.
+Disease risks: The diseases that rats are more likely to transmit to people or livestock include murine typhus, leptospirosis, trichinosis, salmonellosis (food poisoning), and rat bite fever.
+Bubonic plague is more closely associated with roof rats (Rattus rattus) than it is with Norway rats.
 Rats are often infested with lice, fleas, and mites that transmit other diseases.

 The best way to deal with a rat infestation is to clean up, get rid of the rats, and keep them from finding a way back in.
 Keep three words in mind: sanitation; eviction; and exile.